 Advertisement

 What's still open in Georgia—and the gear to cover it

-Atlanta and GSP are locked, but Augusta, Columbus, Macon, and most of rural Georgia remain in the clear.
-If you're outside the ATL encryption zone, this is the stack—and worth buying before the Peach State's next encryption wave reaches your county.
+Atlanta's six APD zones, Atlanta Fire, MARTA, DeKalb, Columbus, Macon, and most of rural Georgia remain in the clear.
+Unless you're in Cobb, Gwinnett, Augusta, or Savannah, this is the stack—and worth buying before the Peach State's next encryption wave reaches your county.

 Georgia at a Glance

-Augusta, Columbus, and Macon remain largely open.
-While Atlanta is dark, most of Georgia by land area—and a substantial portion by population—still runs accessible radio communications.
+Outside the metro, Columbus and Macon remain open while Augusta and Savannah encrypted.
+Most of Georgia by land area—and a substantial portion by population—still runs accessible radio communications.

+Advertisement